 At the six-week stage of the recovery process, the initial symptoms of pain, swelling and bruising should have subsided while resting and standing up and doing daily tasks.

-At this point your are free to continue returning back to your normal routines and normal levels of physical activity without fear of jeopardizing your results or the incision wounds.
-Obviously you will still be a little sore here and there but just let your body guide you.
+At this point you are free to continue returning back to your normal routines and normal levels of physical activity without fear of jeopardising your results or the incision wounds.
+Obviously, you will still be a little sore here and there but just let your body guide you.

 For the first week or two following your surgery, you will need to get a friend or family member to drive you.
-After two-weeks postoperative you will be able to start driving again, it is recommended to start off with short trips as you will likely still be quite hunched over and uncomfortable sitting in an upright position for too long.
+After two-weeks postoperative you can get behind a wheel if you feel safe to do so.
+However, you may want to start with shorter drives initially just to see how you cope behind a wheel in that position.
 Gradually you will be able to work your way up to longer car drives as you feel able and comfortable doing so.

 You should avoid any sexual activity for the first two weeks.
 Anything that gets your heart rate and blood pressure up is not ideal and any potential pressure etc on your abdominal wall and pubic area will potentially compromise your wound healing.

-When you do return to having sex, as previously stated, don’t undergo any sexual activity for the first 6 weeks that involves you being too active or activating your core muscles.
-So basically, up until the 6 weeks post op period, you are taking on a very passive role during sex!
+When you do return to having sex, as previously stated, don’t undergo any sexual activity for the first six weeks that involves you being too active or activating your core muscles.
+So basically, up until the six weeks post op period, you are taking on a very passive role during sex.

-After 6 weeks, you can do what you like without any fear that you’re going to compromise your results.
-Obviously you will still be a little sore here and there but just let your body guide you.
+After six weeks, you can do what you like without any fear that you’re going to compromise your results.
+Obviously, you will still be a little sore here and there but just let your body guide you.
 Ultimately common sense will tell you what’s right and wrong at this stage.